 With no clock in tennis, matches can vary in length considerably.
 No one knows going in just how long a match will last, but there are some ways to at least predict the average length.

 How long do tennis games last?
 The average length of a tennis match is 97 minutes.
-However, since tennis games aren’t limited to a certain time frame, some games only last 40 minutes, while others can last over 3 hours.
+However, since tennis games aren’t limited to a specific time frame, some matches only last 40 minutes, while others can last over 3 hours.
 Length is mostly dependent on the number of sets a tennis match actually goes, with most of them falling in the range of 40 to 60 minutes.